PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 19:20:32
+Last updated: 2024-04-02 19:21:05
-Random Quote: Edison failed 10,000 times before he made the electric light.
-Do not be discouraged if you fail a few times. - Napoleon Hill
+Random Quote: A man is great by deeds, not by birth. - Chanakya